Product May Have Been Discontinued

-When you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a kibble containing an abundance of meat.

-Nature’s Variety Instinct Ultimate Protein is a grain-free, meat-based dry dog food using a significant amount of poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Instinct Ultimate Protein is a grain-free dry dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Nature’s Variety Dog Food